KING-SAMM/SQL_for_Data_Science/wk1_inroducton_to_sql_and_basic_querying/day3_aggregating_data_and_grouping_results/01_groupby_clause.md

 # Lesson 1
-# THE GROUP BY CLAUSE
+# The GROUP BY Clause

 ### 1. Simple GROUP BY example
 *Database*: Sales<br>